GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/logger.md

 #### Parameters

-  - condition: The condition to test.
+  - `condition`: The condition to test.
-  - message: A custom message to log if `condition` is evaluated to false.
+  - `message`: A custom message to log if `condition` is evaluated to false.

 ### `assertionFailure(_:functionName:fileName:lineNumber:)`